smarthumanism/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Modules.md

 The commands in a module are also easier to find.
 The `Get-Command` cmdlet now gets all commands in all installed modules, even if they are not yet in the session.
-You can find a command and use it without importing needing to import the module first.
+You can find a command and use it without importing the module first.

 Each of the following examples cause the CimCmdlets module, which contains